-Emergency (IPC Phase 4) and Crisis (IPC Phase 3) outcomes will likely be widespread in multiple areas of the country.
-Tigray is expected to remain the area of highest concern until the start of the harvest in October 2022.
+Emergency (IPC/CH Phase 4) and Crisis (IPC/CH Phase 3) outcomes will likely be widespread in multiple areas of the country.
+Tigray was the area of highest concern until the start of the harvest in October 2022.
 The latest WFP Food Security Assessment in Tigray in June 2022 found 89% of households as food insecure and 47% as severely food insecure (of a population of 6 million).
-The situation could rapidly worsen since, as of the time of writing (29 August), renewed fighting took place between the warring parties.
+The situation could rapidly worsen due to the renewed fighting which took place between the warring parties in late August.
 This could possibly signify a return to large-scale military conflict.

 The revised updated Horn of Africa Drought Regional Overview (24 August 2022) indicated that nearly 10 million people are in need of food assistance, and 2.9 million children and pregnant and lactating women require nutrition interventions until the end of the year in the drought affected areas.
 To date, more than 3.5 million livestock have died, while at least 25 million are at risk and are very weak and emaciated with no or little milk production, the main source of nutrition for children.
-Most recent forecasts project that the October to

-December season will also be below average, setting the stage for an unprecedented fifth failed rainy season.
+The projections of the October to December seasons forecasted a below average seasons, setting the stage for an unprecedented fifth failed rainy season.